 • Not every player has a fast enough machine to run server code on top of their client code, and programming Fusion so both Client and Server messages produce the same visual result is big time sink.

-• Match-making is complicated, and there are umpteen factors in choosing a good hosting client.
+• Match-making is complicated, and there are umpteen factors in choosing a good hosting client; bandwidth, CPU speed, type of hosting, uPnP availability, IPv6 availability, static vs dynamic vs CG-NAT IP, firewalls, etc.

 • P2P players can cheat very easily compared to traditional server-client arrangements.
 Anti-cheat measures will fail if the player deliberately connects to another cheater.